Figure 1: Strand-seq preserves the identity and structure of each homologue in a cell (Porubsky et al. Nat Commun in press).

 Future projects and goals

-- Constructing near-complete human genome variation maps using second and third generation sequencing technologies.
+- Completion of human genome variation maps using strand-specific and single molecule DNA sequencing techniques.

 - Deciphering the basis of genomic instability using cell-based models.